 A “life-threatening crisis situation” also qualifies a household for Crisis Assistance.
 This occurs when:

-For qualifying households, the maximum annual benefit amount for LIHEAP Crisis Assistance is a one-time payment of $450 (this can be given once for winter or summer).
+For qualifying households, the maximum annual benefit amount for LIHEAP Crisis Assistance is a one-time payment of $800 for winter and $500 for summer.

 Learn more about Crisis Assistance on page 12 of the Detailed Model Plan here.